-The Integrated Graduate Studies Program (IGS) is intended for highly motivated CWRU undergraduate students who are candidates for the bachelor of arts (BA) and whose objective is a Master’s in Bioethics & Medical Humanities.
+The Integrated Graduate Studies Program (IGS) is intended for highly motivated current CWRU undergraduate students who are candidates for the bachelor of arts (BA) and whose objective is a Master’s in Bioethics and Medical Humanities.
 Qualified students may be admitted to graduate study for their senior year and pursue the simultaneous completion of requirements for both the master’s and bachelor’s degrees.
 The baccalaureate will normally be awarded upon completion of the requirements for both degrees.
 Courses cannot be double-counted.

 Required Materials for a Completed Application: